 Patterdale Mountain Rescue Team

 Patterdale MRT are based opposite the Playing Fields.
 The team cover an area of 140 km2 and we have been greatly indebted to their assistance on the occasions that have demanded it during the running of the race (fortunately not too frequently!).
-Just as with Patterdale School we try and support the MRT with race donations so please help us to support them, you never know when you might need their help.
+Please support the MRT with race donations, you never know when you might need their help.

 Those of you who help organise races will know the large debt we owe to the volunteers (because that’s what they are) who help us out with marshaling the race route.
 Come sunshine or come rain they willfully man check-points in sometimes exposed places & lousy weather; they also provide their time & travel costs free-of-charge, for which we are incredibly grateful.